 MS Health Informatics students will be required to complete the Health Informatics Practicum (HIN 650), which includes successfully completing at least 400 hours in an educationally directed Health Informatics internship at one of several Health Informatics job sites, approved by the program director.
 The student practicums consist of job placements within the Health Informatics field at academic, government or healthcare industry levels.

-As part of the CAHIIM Accreditation standards that require programs to provide reliable information to the public on their performance, including student achievement as determined by the program, the Marshall Health Informatics program provides information on graduates, job placement and graduate salaries.
+CAHIIM Accreditation standards require programs to provide reliable information to the public on their performance, including student achievement as determined by the program.
+In compliance with this standard, the Health Informatics program in the Lewis College of Business at Marshall provides information on retention, graduation rate, acceptance, enrollment, time to completion, and graduate employment.

 |Academic Year||Retention Rate*||Graduation Rate|